RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls.md

 3. Add `RevenueCat` and `RevenueCatUI` SPM dependency to your project:
 <img width="400" alt="Add paywall" src="https://files.readme.io/9140485-Screenshot_2023-08-04_at_12.08.07.png">

-4. Import `RevenueCatUI` at the point in the user experience when you want to display a paywall (see below)

 ## Overview

 Our paywall templates use native code to deliver smooth, intuitive experiences to your customers when you’re ready to deliver them an Offering; and you can use our Dashboard to pick the right template and configuration to meet your needs.